 - Get all the medical records, receipts, or invoices.

-- With all the documents you have, submit a claim to your pet insurance company.
+- With all your documents, submit a claim to your pet insurance company.

 - Your pet insurance provider will process your claim and will send you a reimbursement ( directly to you or the vet, depending on your policy. )

 What’s good about pet insurance is that, unlike our health care, you can choose your vet.
 This means you have the freedom to choose your pet’s vet.
 Unless your insurance company has their veterinarian or “ in-network ” vet.
 Now, here’s what is good about this type of setup.
-If you do your pet’s checkup with an in-network vet, you just need to pay for your deductible.
-While if you go to an out-of-network vet, you need to pay all the fees for the covered services.
+You must pay for your deductible if you do your pet’s checkup with an in-network vet.
+While if you go to an out-of-network vet, you must pay all the fees for the covered services.
 Then you need to follow the process of submitting a claim and wait for the reimbursement.

 - Annual / Per accident maximum coverage